drlinggg/n-gray-code-strings/README.md

 ## input:
-- n - number of bits
+- n - number of bits for code
+- Message with 1 at the end

 ## output:

-- first n code strings
+- Alphabet
+- Code Message